The Safe Food Imperative

 The public health burden and economic costs

 As the study highlights, Food Safety hazards are a major public health challenge that has considerable socioeconomic consequences.
-Most developing countries lack reliable data on foodborne hazards as well as the prevalence of foodborne diseases.
+Most developing countries lack reliable on foodborne hazards as well as the prevalence of foodborne diseases.
 Therefore, evidence on this is limited and difficult to be accessed by policymakers or different stakeholders.

 Low and middle-income countries (LMICs) fall within the transitioning stage of the Food Safety life cycle presented in The Safe Food Imperative report.
 According to this, the socioeconomic burden related to Food Safety increases when countries move from low to middle-income stages.
 In countries with low levels of economic growth, the economic costs of foodborne diseases are related to informal domestic markets, whereas, in the middle-income countries, the costs put emphasis on the formal market (especially on the agri-food exports) and are more visible.

-According to this report, Asia and Sub-Saharan Africa register the highest incidence of foodborne diseases along with the highest rate of deaths due to this.
-Figure 2 highlights the global burden of foodborne diseases and nearly 80 percent is linked with microbial .
+According to this report, and Sub-Saharan register the highest incidence of foodborne diseases along with the highest rate of deaths due to this.
+Figure 2 highlights the global burden of foodborne diseases and nearly 80 percent is linked with microbial pathogens.
 Additionally, figure 3 illustrates the productivity losses from foodborne diseases by income and region.
 It can be seen that LMICs registered 43 percent losses in 2016 and Asia and Sub-Saharan Africa account for most of the losses per region.
 Assessing the costs in these countries is challenging as there are limitations, such as lack of data or poor-quality data.
 Nevertheless, based on the few studies on national records (broad assumptions and extrapolations) estimates of the costs have been made and this provided valuable insights.

 Figure 3: Productivity loss due to foodborne disease classified by income and region in 2016.
 Source World Bank in The Safe Food Imperative.